 Massenet’s opera takes inspiration from Charles Perrault’s classic version of Cinderella.
 In Perrault’s 1697 collection of fairy tales Histoires ou contes du temps passé, or Tales of Mother Goose, the writer drew on folk stories and added his own elaborations and embellishment.
 Perrault created the now familiar elements of the glass slipper, fairy godmother and enchanted pumpkin, all of which feature in Massenet’s operatic interpretation.

-Fiona Shaw’s original Tour production makes its Festival debut here, re-directed by Fiona Dunn and conducted by John Wilson, with a cast led by Glyndebourne favourites Danielle de Niese as Cendrillon and Kate Lindsey as her Prince.
-This Cendrillon will be a fable for the 21st century, ‘I think we need fairy stories as much as we always have’ says Shaw.
+Massenet’s Cendrillon was first staged at Glyndebourne by director Fiona Shaw for Tour 2018.
+It made its Festival debut in 2019, re-directed by Fiona Dunn and conducted by John Wilson, with a cast led by Glyndebourne favourites Danielle de Niese as Cendrillon and Kate Lindsey as her Prince.
+This Cendrillon was be a fable for the 21st century, ‘I think we need fairy stories as much as we always have’ said Shaw.

 Rossini’s La Cenerentola takes a more realist approach to the story.
 The libretto is stripped of the magical elements, focusing on the family drama at the heart of the tale.
 Other elements are different to the traditional tale, with the wicked stepmother becoming a stepfather, and the glass slipper replaced with a bracelet.